fieldtrip/website/faq/how_do_i_install_the_openmeeg_binaries.md

 ```

 -   If your version of gcc is superior to 4.2 download OpenMEEG for gcc 4.
 Otherwise download OpenMEEG for gcc 3.
 The OpenMEEG version for gcc 4 provides support of OpenMP for parallel and faster computation.

-## Make sure that it works

-After installing, you should check on the MATLAB command line that the OpenMEEG command-line executable can be found.
-This is done by typing in your MATLAB prompt:

-    > system('om_assemble')

-You should see something like this:

-    > system('om_assemble');
-    om_assemble version 2.0.svn (570) compiled at Mar 28 2010 07:25:26
-    Not enough arguments
-    Please try "om_assemble -h" or "om_assemble --help "

-If the system call prints the correct version information, then you are all done and you can use the forward modeling of OpenMEEG in combination with the inverse methods implemented in FieldTrip.

-A good start is the example script "openmeeg_eeg_leadfield_example.m" found in "external/openmeeg"

 ## Make sure that MATLAB can find them